SailNav. Search

 Visual convention:

-green = stand-on;
+green = stand-on vessel;

-red = give-way.
+red = give-way vessel.

-Your boat is always drawn pointing upwards.
+Your boat is always drawn facing up.

 Icon Description

-Overtaking: the overtaking vessel gives way Power-driven — overtaking
+Overtaking: overtaker gives way Power-driven — overtaking

 Sail vs sail: opposite tacks Sail vs sail — opposite tacks